sswahn/cognito/README.md

 import cognito from '@sswahn/cpgnito'
 ```

+All functions require a `CLIENT_ID` environmental variable in your Lambda function, and if adding registered users to a group, a `USER_POOL_ID` environmental variable.

 ### Register
 The `register` function handles user registration, creating a new user, and with the optional group parameter, adding them to a specified group.
 ```javascript
 const response = await cognito.register(username, password, email, group)
 ```

 ### Login
 The `login` function facilitates user authentication with login credentials.
 ```javascript
 const response = await cognito.login(username, password)
 ```